 In this case, consider Gas Diffusion (DLCO) as a space-efficient alternative for assessing pulmonary function.
 SCHILLER-GANSHORN has developed the PowerCube Diffusion+ System, a multi-gas sensor that accurately analyzes diffusion capacity and provides fast, precise results for single-breath carbon monoxide diffusion.
 This system simplifies both single-breath diffusion procedures and continuous measurement, providing flexibility and precision in your assessments.

-These are some of the most frequently asked questions, but you may have more specific inquiries.
-If so, we are here to help you learn more about our PowerCube Body+ plethysmograph and PowerCube Diffusion+ System.
+These are some of the most frequently asked questions, however you may have more specific inquiries.
+If so, our team is ready to help you learn more about our PowerCube Body+ plethysmograph and PowerCube Diffusion+ System.

 Discover the Power of SCHILLER-GANSHORN

 SCHILLER-GANSHORN is revolutionizing pulmonary diagnostics in the United States with two state-of-the-art systems: the PowerCube Body+ body plethysmograph and the PowerCube Diffusion+ System.
-These advanced devices are designed to perform precise and reliable pulmonary function tests (PFTs), making them indispensable for any modern medical practice or research facility.
+Together, these advanced devices are designed to perform precise and reliable pulmonary function tests (PFTs), making them indispensable for any modern medical practice or research facility.

 Click the button to schedule your free demo today and see why SCHILLER-GANSHORN is the global leader in pulmonary diagnostics!